oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 ```
 ::::

-The annotations in the final block are treated according to the second bullet point:
+The annotations in the final block are treated according to case #3:
 :::: varxml
 ```xml
   <Annotations Target="self.A/B">